mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 ----

-Acknowledgement: thank you David Castonguay, Leah Capitan, Ed Humphries, Denis Ouellet and Suzanne Fournier for your contributions to this post.
+Acknowledgement: thank you David Castonguay, Leah Capitan, Ed Humphries, Janis Kukainis, Denis Ouellet and Suzanne Fournier for your contributions to this post.